-- Clears checks in the Financial Accounting System. - Reconciles bank statement to books. - Signs-off and dates completed bank reconciliations.
+- Clears checks in the Financial Accounting System. - Reconciles bank statement to books. - Signs-off and dates completed bank reconciliations. - Sends monthly reports to the central office for review by the 15th of the month.

 Audit

 The Board of Education shall provide for an audit of Pupil Activity Funds as deemed necessary by school district officials by either an internal or external auditor.
 A written report of each audit will be presented to the Superintendent and the Chief Financial Officer.
 If an external auditor is used, the cost of the audit shall be paid from the funds being audited.